 - salt to taste, about 2 teaspoons

-- Place carrots and potatoes into a large pot of salted water.
+- Place the carrots and potatoes into a large pot of salted water.
 Bring the water to a simmer and cook the vegetables until they're fork tender.
 The carrots will take approximately 15 minutes, the potatoes can take up to 25 minutes.
 Carefully remove the vegetables from the hot water with tongs and set onto a tray to cool before peeling.
 Once cooled enough to handle, carefully peel the carrots and potatoes.

 - Bring a separate, small saucepan of salted water to a boil, then gently drop in the eggs.
 Cook the eggs for 9 1/2 to 10 minutes until hard-boiled.
 The yolks need to be firm.
 Remove the eggs from the heat, drain the boiling water and cover the eggs with cold water and ice to cool them down quickly.
 Once cooled, peel the eggs.